jdelvil4/Squeezenet/README.md

-Squeezenet model loaded in OpenVINO IR format
+SqueezeNet model loaded in OpenVINO IR format

 Processes and classifies single and batch input images